ralphjsmit/filament/packages/schemas/docs/02-forms/08-date-time-picker.md

     ->format('d/m/Y')
 ```

+<UtilityInjection set="formFields" version="4.x">As well as allowing a static value, the `format()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 ## Disabling the seconds input

 When using the time picker, you may disable the seconds input using the `seconds(false)` method: